adaltas/node-shell/doc/content/project/contribute.md

 Contributions go far beyond pull requests and commits.
 We are thrilled to receive a variety of other contributions including the following:

-* Write and publish your own actions
+* Write and publish your own plugins
 * Write articles and blog posts, create tutorial and spread the words
 * Submit new ideas of features and documentation
 * Submitting documentation updates, enhancements, designs, or bugfixes